 1984 The former Primus, Francis Moncrieff, dies in Edinburgh, aged seventy-seven.

-1985 and 1986 The General Synod agrees that women can be ordained as deacons and the first ordinations take place.
+1985 and 1986 The General Synod agrees that women can be ordained as deacons and the first ordinations take place in 1986.

 1985 Alastair Haggart retires as Primus and Bishop of Edinburgh.
 He has been Bishop since 1975 and Primus since 1977.